ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/signatures/crud/update.rst

     owner = 'Example Community'
     # create an empty Signature
     signature = signatures.add('Updated Signature', owner)
-    # set the ID of the new Signature to the ID of an existing Signature you want to update
+    # set the ID of the new Signature to the ID of the existing Signature you want to update
     signature.set_id(123456)

     # load Signature attributes